pmknutsen/whiskertracker/README.md

 * Batch processing
 * Multithreaded (requires the Parallel Processing Toolbox)

+###Usage examples
+* Track the entire shaft of unlabeled whiskers/vibrissae
+* Label joints to track movements and rotations fore- and hindlimbs
+* Label head in 3 locations and track head movements.

 ###System Requirements
 * Matlab 2012b or higher recommended (will also run on 6.1 or higher)
 * Statistics Toolbox
 * Parallel Processing Toolbox (recommended)

-Compiled binaries are included for:
+Compiled 32 and 64 bit binaries are included for Windows and Linux.
-* 32 bit Windows
-* 32 bit Linux
-* 64 bit Windows

-A 64 bit version for Windows will be added in a future update.
-Source code is included for the impatient and adventurous.
+Source code is included for the impatient and adventurous that would like to port binaries to Mac.

-Note that some features of the application does not depend on the compiled parts of the code.
+Note that many features of the application does not depend on the compiled parts of the code and will run on any operating system.

 ###Report bugs
 Please report errors, bugs and feature requests using the Issues tracker: